gbmhunter/CsvCpp/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v2.3.0.0  2014/05/27 Removed manually placed 'lib/logger-cpp' files in preparation for adding it as a git submodule instead. v2.2.2.0  2014/05/26 Fixed error in code introduced in previous commit, now compiles o.k. v2.2.1.0  2014/05/26 Filename now returned when invalid filename exception thrown in 'Parser::ReadEntireFile()'., and errorMsg is no longer printed to, closes #42.
+v2.3.1.0  2014/05/27 Add 'logger-cpp' into 'lib/logger-cpp' as a git submodule.
+Updated 'logger-cpp' to fix crash with static initilisation fiasco bug.
+Makefile clean now cleans 'logger-cpp' library code correctly also. v2.3.0.0  2014/05/27 Removed manually placed 'lib/logger-cpp' files in preparation for adding it as a git submodule instead. v2.2.2.0  2014/05/26 Fixed error in code introduced in previous commit, now compiles o.k. v2.2.1.0  2014/05/26 Filename now returned when invalid filename exception thrown in 'Parser::ReadEntireFile()'., and errorMsg is no longer printed to, closes #42.